devopsmike-01/Linux-fundamentals-for-DevOps/README.md

 # Linux-fundamentals-for-DevOps
- This site repository is maintained by [DevOpswithMike](https://www.youtube.com/@DevOpsWithMike0/videos).
+- This repo is maintained by [Devops with Mike](https://www.youtube.com/@DevOpsWithMike0/videos/)

- Visit my website for more inquiries and support [DevOpswithMike](https://devopswithmike.tech/).
+- For interview preparation, use this platform [Wandaprep](http://www.wandaprep.com/)

- For Cloud and DevOps interview prepartion, use this platform [Wandaprep](https://www.wandaprep.com/).
+- Visit my website for more inquiries and support [DevOpswithMike](https://devopswithmike.tech/).

 ## Introduction
 Welcome to the Linux Fundamentals for DevOps Engineers repository!
 This repository is designed to provide a comprehensive guide for individuals looking to build or strengthen their Linux knowledge specifically tailored for DevOps roles.
 As a DevOps engineer, Linux is a cornerstone of your toolkit, providing the foundation for managing servers, automating deployments, and handling cloud infrastructures.